anbardirir/net-mgmt-scripts_Python2/eapi_script_readme.txt

 test-router2
 test-router3

 The second file you will need to create is the commands file.
 Called cli_commands.txt.
 The script is written like you were going to configure a device.
+It should be noted that commands need to be fully typed out.

 configure
  interface ethernet 1